GaoLyu/process_tracker/README.md

 How to run the program:
 	type "make" in the terminal, then type "./all" followed by the command line arguments "make clean" removes .o, .txt, .bin files and all

+time difference:
+	It takes slightly more time to construct a binary file than an ascii text file.
+However, the